gotev/recycler-adapter/README.md

 ```
 Check Method's JavaDoc for full reference.

 5. Add your custom selectable items as you usually do and that's it!
-For more information and a complete example, check the demo app provided and read the code in `SelectionActivity` and `SelectableItem`.
+For more information and a complete example, check the demo app provided and read the code in [SelectionActivity](https://github.com/gotev/recycler-adapter/blob/master/app/demo/src/main/java/net/gotev/recycleradapterdemo/SelectionActivity.kt) and [SelectableItem](https://github.com/gotev/recycler-adapter/blob/master/app/demo/src/main/java/net/gotev/recycleradapterdemo/adapteritems/SelectableItem.kt).

 Wait!
 How can I know which options the user selected?
 That's easy, too!
 ```kotlin